 \begin{remark} This statement is true even if one takes the topology coming from the natural parameter space $\MfR$.
 (For the definition of this space see Section~\ref{sec:parameter}.) \end{remark}

 Step (\ref{item:linefields}) contains an additional complication in the case of transcendental maps: it is necessary to rule out the existence of invariant line fields on the set of escaping points as well as the set of points that tend to escaping singular orbits under iteration.
 (Both sets are contained in the Julia set.)
-While the first issue was resolved in \cite{boettcher}, we can deal with the second only using the sector condition.
+While the first issue was resolved in \cite{boettcher}, we can deal with the second only by assuming either the sector condition or bounded criticality.